-5.1 Feature Extraction
+A. Feature Extraction

-To extract features, we first partition a RSSI sequence into groups according to user's position and moving status.
-As shown in Figure 3 (a), we find that the original RSSI sequence consists of a series of sub-sequences of two types.
-In the first type of subsequence, most of the RSSI values are approximately at a certain level.
+To extract features, we first partition an RSSI sequence into groups according to user's position and moving status.
+As shown in Figure 4(a), we find that the original RSSI sequence consists of a series of sub-sequences of two types.
+In the first type of sub-sequence, most of the RSSI values are approximately at a certain level.
 We denote RSSIs in the first type as position RSSI group.
 In the second type of subsequence, the RSSIs change from a certain level to another level.
 We denote RSSIs in the second type as transition RSSI group.
 The position RSSI group and transition RSSI group comprise the features of the RSSI sequence.
 In this step, we design an iterative change point detection method for feature extraction.

-Iterative Change Point Detection: We use a change point detection algorithm based on CUSUM [13].
-Denote the original RSSI sequence as $r_1, r_2, \ldots, r_n$ , we compute a signal sequence's cumulative sums $s_i$ as:
+Iterative Change Point Detection: We use a change point detection algorithm based on CUSUM [14].
+Denote the original RSSI sequence as r_1, r_2, \ldots, r_n , we compute i^{th} value of a signal sequence's cumulative sums s as: